Ben Cooper: Film and television career

-Cooper began appearing on dozens of television westerns.
+Cooper began appearing on dozens of television Westerns.
 He was cast as Clint Harding, a young man intent on murdering his father, in the 1956 episode, "Vengeance Canyon" on Dick Powell's Zane Grey Theatre.
 Walter Brennan and Sheb Wooley played outlaws, Joe and Brock, respectively, whom Clint encountered on the trail.
 Joe tries to convince Clint that vengeance is unproductive.

-He appeared in Tales of Wells Fargo, Wagon Train, Gunsmoke (as “Pitt”, a semi-outlaw trying to go straight and become a Doctor with “Doc Adam’s” help in S7E11’s “Apprentice Doc”), Bonanza, and Rawhide.
-He unsuccessfully tested in 1962 for the role of Steve Hill on NBC's 90-minute western television series, The Virginian.
-He played murderer Frank Wells in the 1961 Perry Mason episode "The Case of the Impatient Partner," Davis Crane in the 1962 episode "The Case of the Promoter's Pillbox," and James Grove in the 1962 episode "The Case of the Polka Dot Pony."
-He also played murderer Clyde Jasper in the 1965 Perry Mason episode "The Case of the Mischievous Doll".
+He appeared in Tales of Wells Fargo, Wagon Train, Gunsmoke (in 1962 as “Pitt”, a semi-outlaw trying to go straight and become a Doctor with “Doc Adam’s” help in S7E11’s “Apprentice Doc” and in 1965 as “Breck”, a more progressive thinking townsman in S10E36’s “Two Tall Men”), Bonanza, an episode of The Rifleman and Rawhide.
+He unsuccessfully tested in 1962 for the role of Steve Hill on NBC's 90-minute Western television series, The Virginian.
+He appeared in 1963 as Corporal Cross -- second in command to Sergeant Saunders, played by series co-star Vic Morrow -- in Season 1/episode 18 of the series Combat.
+He played murderer Frank Wells in the 1961 Perry Mason episode "The Case of the Impatient Partner," Davis Crane in the (1962) episode "The Case of the Promoter's Pillbox" and James Grover in "The Case of the Polka Dot Pony".
+He also played murderer Clyde Jasper in the (1965) episode "The Case of the Mischievous Doll" and Lowell Rupert in "The Case of the Baffling Bug".

 Personal life

-Cooper was a native of Hartford, Connecticut, then resided in the Greater Los Angeles Area.
+Cooper was a native of Hartford, Connecticut, then resided in the Greater Los Angeles area.
 He served in the US Army.

 After he was diagnosed with dementia, he moved to a memory care facility in Memphis, Tennessee, in 2017 to be near his family; he died there on February 24, 2020, at the age of 86.
 He had two daughters by his late wife Pamela R. Cooper.

 Cooper supported Barry Goldwater in the 1964 United States presidential election.